-- Trail work would be scheduled to occur in late fall, winter, or early spring while the soil is still workable.
-However, implementation of the improvements would be phased in accordance with - 20 biological constraints including nesting bird and butterfly aggregation seasons. - The proposed trail improvements would incorporate features that minimize erosion, limit downstream sedimentation, and reduce ongoing maintenance requirements using erosion control and minimization best management practices (BMPs) that manage and control water flows affecting the trails.
+Trail work would be scheduled to occur in late fall, winter, or early spring while the soil is still workable.
+However, implementation of the improvements would be phased in accordance with biological constraints including nesting bird and butterfly aggregation seasons.

+The proposed trail improvements would incorporate features that minimize erosion, limit downstream sedimentation, and reduce ongoing maintenance requirements using erosion control and minimization best management practices (BMPs) that manage and control water flows affecting the trails.
 Design would also include features to minimize conflicts between different user groups and enhance user safety (e.g., stairs at Beach Access Point F).
-In addition, trail construction would include weed eradication and control practices to minimize the - 27 spread of non-native species along the trail corridors. - Maintenance activities on the Ellwood Trails would focus on trail tread repair, erosion control, trail slumping, and removal of slides, but would also included targeted removal of invasive weed - 30 species.
+In addition, trail construction would include weed eradication and control practices to minimize the spread of non-native species along the trail corridors.

+Maintenance activities on the Ellwood Trails would focus on trail tread repair, erosion control, trail slumping, and removal of slides, but would also include targeted removal of invasive weed species.

-31 Proposed Trail Corridor Restoration
+Proposed Trail Corridor Restoration

-- 32 In addition to the proposed trail improvements including approximately 900 cubic yards of native - 33 cut and fill for proposed recontouring, the Project also proposes to restore approximately 13 - acres of natural habitat.
-The Restoration Plan included in the proposed Project (see Attachment 1) would remedy many of the impacts to native vegetation and environmentally - 36 sensitive habitats that have resulted from past land uses (e.g., grazing and oil production) at - 37 Ellwood Mesa.
-Additionally, restoration under the proposed Restoration Plan would mitigate - impacts resulting from vegetation removal associated with the proposed trail realignments. - 39 While the habitat types would largely remain unchanged under the Restoration Plan, major - enhancements of the habitat value are proposed for the trail corridors including the area between the Coastal Trail and the blufftop as well as the drainage crossings and beach access - 42 points.
-The restoration activities would be implemented in phases over three years, with the first - 43 year being the most intensive.
-Project monitoring for maintenance activities would occur on a
+In addition to the proposed trail improvements, including approximately 900 cubic yards of native cut and fill for proposed recontouring, the Project also proposes to restore approximately 13 acres of natural habitat.
+The Restoration Plan included in the proposed Project (see Attachment 1) would remedy many of the impacts to native vegetation and environmentally sensitive habitats that have resulted from past land uses (e.g., grazing and oil production) at Ellwood Mesa.
+Additionally, restoration under the proposed Restoration Plan would mitigate impacts resulting from vegetation removal associated with the proposed trail realignments.

+While the habitat types would largely remain unchanged under the Restoration Plan, major enhancements of the habitat value are proposed for the trail corridors, including the area between the Coastal Trail and the blufftop, as well as the drainage crossings and beach access points.
+The restoration activities would be implemented in phases over three years, with the first year being the most intensive.
+Project monitoring for maintenance activities would occur on a quarterly basis and annual reports would be prepared over a period of three years, documenting the status of the restoration activities relative to the performance standards included in the Restoration Plan.

-- 1 quarterly basis and annual reports would be prepared over a period of five years, documenting - 2 the status of the restoration activities relative to the performance standards included in the - 3 Restoration Plan. - 4 A general description of the proposed restoration activities has been included below.
-For details - 5 regarding the planting list as well as specific restoration activities within each trail component, - 6 refer to the Restoration Plan (Attachment 1).
-However, the details presented in the Restoration - 7 Plan are included for environmental review and permitting purposes; the Final Restoration Plan - 8 would be reviewed and approved by the City prior to the commencement of any restoration - 9 activities.
+A general description of the proposed restoration activities has been included below.
+For details regarding the planting list as well as specific restoration activities within each trail component, refer to the Restoration Plan (Attachment 1).
+The details presented in the Restoration Plan are included for environmental review and permitting purposes; however, the Final Restoration Plan would be reviewed and approved by the City prior to the commencement of any restoration activities.

-10 Environmentally Sensitive Habitat Areas
+Environmentally Sensitive Habitat Areas